Abraham, Martin and John

 "Abraham, Martin and John" is a 1968 song written by Dick Holler.
 It was first recorded by Dion, in a version that was a substantial North American chart hit in 1968–1969.
 Near-simultaneous cover versions by Smokey Robinson and the Miracles and Moms Mabley also charted in the U.S. in 1969, and a version that same year by Marvin Gaye became the hit version in the UK.
 It was also a hit as part of a medley (with "What the World Needs Now Is Love") for Tom Clay in 1971, and has subsequently been recorded by many other artists.
+Holler was particularly impressed that Bob Dylan covered the song.

-The song itself is a tribute to the memory of four assassinated Americans, all icons of social change: Abraham Lincoln, Martin Luther King Jr., John F. Kennedy, and Robert F. Kennedy.
+The song itself is a tribute to the memory of four assassinated Americans, all icons of social change: Abraham Lincoln, John F. Kennedy, Martin Luther King Jr., and Robert F. Kennedy.
 It was written in response to the assassination of King and that of Robert Kennedy in April and June 1968, respectively.

 Lyrics

 Each of the first three verses features one of the men named in the song's title, for example:

-After a bridge, the fourth and final verse mentions "Bobby" (referencing Robert F. Kennedy), and ends with a description of him walking over a hill with the other three men.
+After a bridge, the fourth and final verse mentions "Bobby" (referencing Robert F. Kennedy), and ends with a description of him "walking over the hill" with the other three men.

 Dion recording

 The original version, recorded by Dion, featured a gentle folk rock production from Phil Gernhard and arrangement from John Abbott.
-The song features a flugelhorn, an electric organ, bass, and drums.
+The song features a flugelhorn, an electric organ, bass, drums, and harp.

+Dion was a recovering heroin addict living in South Florida when Holler and Gernhard brought him the song, and had turned his career toward acoustic folk singing.
+Holler had written the song in St. Petersburg, Florida, shortly after hearing about Robert Kennedy's death.
+Dion performed the song on The Smothers Brothers Comedy Hour in October 1968.
 Although it was quite unlike the rock sound that Dion had become famous for in the early 1960s, and even more unlike Holler and Gernhard's previous collaboration in the 1966 novelty smash "Snoopy Vs. The Red Baron", "Abraham, Martin and John" nonetheless was a major American hit single in late 1968.
-It reached number 4 on the Hot 100 and number 1 on Chicago station WLS and was awarded an RIAA gold record for selling a million copies.
+It reached number 2 in Cash Box, number 4 on the Hot 100, and number 1 on Chicago station WLS and was awarded an RIAA gold record for selling a million copies.
 In Canada, it topped the charts, reaching number 1 in the RPM 100 on November 25, 1968.
 In 2001, this recording would be ranked number 248 on the RIAA's Songs of the Century list.
 The record was also popular with adult listeners, reaching number 8 on the Billboard Easy Listening survey.
 The personnel on the original recording included Vinnie Bell and Ralph Casale on guitar, Nick DeCaro on organ, David Robinson on drums, Gloria Agostini on harp, and George Marge on oboe and English horn.